ekamperi/ekamperi.github.io/_posts/2020-12-01-kernel-density-estimation.md

 h = 0.9\, \min\left(\hat{\sigma}, \frac{\text{IQR}}{1.34}\right)\, n^{-\frac{1}{5}}
 $$

-In our case is is:
+In our case it is:

 {% highlight mathematica %}
 {% raw %}